 To receive disability benefits you must also have a medical condition that SSA defines as severe, long-term, and total.

 - Severe – The condition interferes with basic work-related activities

 - Long-term – The condition is expected to last one year or more

 - Total – You cannot engage in “substantial gainful activity” for at least a year.

 Even if you qualify, there is a five-month waiting period after you become disabled before you can start receiving disability benefits.
 For this reason, you should not delay speaking with a social security disability attorney.

 Denial of Disability Benefits

 Most people who file a new claim for disability benefits are turned down at first.
 In Georgia, less than 30% of initial claims are approved.
 You can appeal this decision within 60 days but there are important steps that must be followed.
-That’s why it’s imperative that you speak with a social security disability attorney about your benefits claim.
+That’s why it’s imperative that you speak with a Marietta injury lawyer about your benefits claim.
 People who use a disability lawyer have a much greater likelihood of succeeding with their SSDI or SSI claim.

-Call a social security disability lawyer in Marietta, GA today about your disability claim.
+Call a personal injury lawyer in Marietta, GA today about your disability claim.
 The laws regarding social security disability are complicated and the deadlines are strict.
-Your best chance of success is with a Marietta, GA disability attorney on your side.
+Your best chance of success is with a Marietta injury lawyer on your side.